 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Clare Wilmott
+The school online safety co-ordinator is Mrs K Dighton

-23. Child on Child Sexual violence and sexual harassment
+24. Child on child Abuse including Sexual violence and sexualharassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2019
+The DSL, Governing Body/Board and Head Teacher will take due regard to Part 5, KCSiE 2022

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-Lapford Community Primary School recognise that children are capable of abusing their peers.
+Lapford Primary School recognise that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
-The forms of peer on peer abuse are outlined below.
+The forms of child on child abuse are outlined below.